 - Emotional Abuse

-To ensure the welfare of our members we ask that you keep your important information up to date as much as possible, if any important details change please speak with Liz or one of the coaches.
+To ensure the welfare of our members we ask that you keep your important information up to date as much as possible, if any important details change please speak with one of the coaches.
 This is imperative for all members under 18 in particular.

 Our Welfare Officer has asked that all club coaches complete a DBS check via British Rowing to ensure that Hull Kingston Rowing Club protect all of our members under the age of 18.